BlueMap-Minecraft/BlueMapWiki/community/PterodactylNginxProxy.md

 ### BlueMap on a subdomain of your website
 Same as in [Reverse Proxy BlueMap with NGINX](https://bluemap.bluecolored.de/wiki/webserver/NginxProxy.html) except you need to use the Pterodactyl pass-through IP (`172.18.0.1`).
-If you want BlueMap on a subdomain e.g. `https://map.mydomain.com/` then you'd add something like this to your nginx config:
+If you want BlueMap on a subdomain e.g. `https://map.mydomain.com/` then you'd add something like this to your NGINX config:
 ```nginx
 server {
   listen 80;